time-is-immortal/pricosha/README.md

 Further changes will be made to add more features and functionality.

-EDIT: Changes have been made to enable posting, tagging and friending.
+EDIT: Changes have been made to enable posting, tagging, friending, and commenting.
+Note that the screenshots are now outdated.